Matusson/DCore/docs/articles/quickstart.md

 # Creating Bot Manager
 The first step in using DCore is creating a BotManager.
-The BotManager, as name implies, is a class that manages loading account information, distributing it, and also contains various utility functions if you need to use multiple accounts in your program.
+The BotManager, as name implies, is a class that manages loading account information, distributing it, and also contains various utility functions if you need to use multiple accounts in your software.
 If you're using Dependency Injection, creating one is trivial:
 ```cs
 collection = new ServiceCollection();